 Using A Rust Eraser

 Rust erasers are effective tools for safely removing rust from aquarium equipment.
-They can be used to clean rust from stainless steel, copper, and other metal surfaces.
+They can clean rust from stainless steel, copper, and other metal surfaces.
 Before cleaning the area, it is important to wear rubber gloves to prevent skin irritation.
-Another essential step is to use a vinegar solution to clean any gravel or other substrates.
+Another essential step is using a vinegar solution to clean gravel or other substrates.
 These steps will ensure that rust removal is done safely and effectively.

 In addition, cleaning with a non-abrasive pad or cloth will help remove rust residue from the surface of the equipment.
 It’s also helpful to prevent rust from forming on aquarium equipment by keeping them clean, dry, and out of the elements.
-Finally, lemon juice and salt can be used to create a paste which can be applied to the surface of the equipment for 2 hours before scrubbing off with a soft-bristled brush.
+Finally, lemon juice and salt can be used to create a paste, which can be applied to the surface of the equipment for 2 hours before scrubbing off with a soft-bristled brush.

 Using Baking Soda And Vinegar